-Velvetum definition: what the right IT team for 2026 business is
+Definition: what the right IT team for 2026 business is

-The right IT team in the Velvetum formula is a five-component interplay: "cooperation format fit to project maturity × engagement × process transparency × shared responsibility × long-term fit to business strategy."
+The right IT team in the working formula is a five-component interplay: "cooperation format fit to project maturity × engagement × process transparency × shared responsibility × long-term fit to business strategy."
 Drop one component and the choice turns into losses of time, budget, and trust.

 Principle 1 — Role first, portfolio second.
-Velvetum standard: 4 working days to define who you're hunting for — a spec executor, a project contractor, a growth partner, in-house staff.
+Working standard: 4 working days to define who you're hunting for — a spec executor, a project contractor, a growth partner, in-house staff.
 Without it the choice is chaotic.

 Principle 3 — Engagement beats price.
 A team that asks "why" and "for what" lands at Product-Market Fit 4.2× more often than a "send the spec — we'll build it" team.

 Principle 5 — Partner teams cost more but pay back.
-Velvetum calculation: partner-team price is 28–48% higher, ROI is 2.4–3.8× higher over 24 months.
+The calculation: partner-team price is 28–48% higher, ROI is 2.4–3.8× higher over 24 months.

-Velvetum case study: a B2B SaaS swapped contractors 3 times and found a partner in 14 months
+Case study: a B2B SaaS swapped contractors 3 times and found a partner in 14 months

-Velvetum team: 1 IT strategist, 1 tender expert, 1 product analyst.
 Advisory window — 6 weeks.
 The approach: dissected the history of all 3 teams, surfaced the common error — selection by price and freelancers without architecture, found a product studio with vertical experience, helped draft a contract with split responsibility.

 Results after 14 months of work with the new studio: